GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ###  Rows and Records

 OpenRefine has two modes of viewing data: 'Rows' and 'Records'.
-At the moment we are in Rows mode, where each row represents a single record in the data set - in this case, the details of one traffic crash.
+In Rows mode, each row represents a single record in the data set.
 In Records mode, OpenRefine can link together multiple rows as belonging to the same Record.
 This is useful when working with `xml` files, MARC records, as well as `csv` files.
 We will see an example of this later.

 {% include figure.html img="ORLayout.png" alt="OpenRefine layout" caption="OpenRefine layout" width="75%" %}